A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Illustrative example

-To evaluate $\bm{D}$, we solve Equations \eqref{eq:Gamma_eqs} numerically using COMSOL Multiphysics\textsuperscript{\textregistered} using the `Laplace Equation (lpeq)' interface (`Classical PDEs' $\to$ `Mathematics branch' $\to$ `Laplace Equation (lpeq)').
-As for the flow problem, the domain is discretised using the `Physics-controlled mesh' with the element size set to`Extremely fine'.
+For this specific geometry we explore the impact of microstructure on macroscopic flow and transport by analysing the permeability and effective net diffusivity tensors, $\bm{K}$ and $\phi\bm{D}$, respectively.
+To determine $\bm{K}$ we solve Equations \eqref{stokes_homog_O_ep_scaled_naive} in COMSOL Multiphysics\textsuperscript{\textregistered} using the `Laminar Flow (spf)' interface (`Fluid Flow' $\to$ `Single Phase Flow' $\to$ `Laminar flow (spf)').
+The domain is discretised using the `Physics-controlled mesh' with the element size set to `Extremely fine'.
+Similarly, to evaluate $\bm{D}$, we solve Equations \eqref{eq:Gamma_eqs scaled}, in COMSOL Multiphysics\textsuperscript{\textregistered} using the `Laplace Equation (lpeq)' interface (`Classical PDEs' $\to$ `Mathematics branch' $\to$ `Laplace Equation (lpeq)').
+For the flow problem, the domain is discretised using the `Physics-controlled mesh' with the element size set to `Extremely fine'.

-Equation (\ref{eq:c_homogenised}) describes macroscopic transport by advection and diffusion in a porous medium with chemical sorption such that $\phi\bm{D}\cdot\hat{\bm{\nabla}}C^{(0)}$ is the diffusive flux per unit area of porous medium and $\bm{D}\cdot\hat{\bm{\nabla}}C^{(0)}$ is the diffusive flux per unit area of fluid.
-Thus in \S\ref{figs} we graphically present $\phi\bm{D}(\phi, R)$ and discuss its implications.